raquo/Waypoint/README.md

 SplitRender offers several methods: `collect`, `collectSignal` and `collectStatic`, use the ones that make more sense for your pages.
 Mixing them is fine of course.

 Note: SplitRender is a construct made only of reactive variables.
-It does not know anything about routing, what the current URL is, etc. You give it a signal of `A` and a way to refine that into `B`, and you get a signal of `B` with `$view`.
+It does not know anything about routing, what the current URL is, etc. You give it a signal of `A` and a way to refine that into `B`, and you get a signal of `B` with `signal`.